Benunc/better-click-to-tweet/readme.txt

 === Better Click To Tweet ===
 Contributors: ben.meredith@gmail.com, wpsteward
 Donate link: https://www.wpsteward.com/donations/plugin-support/
-Tags: click to tweet, twitter, tweet,
+Tags: click to social, twitter, x.com,
 Requires at least: 3.8
 Tested up to: 6.2
 Stable tag: 5.12.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Insert click to tweet boxes into your posts, simply and securely.
-Gutenberg/WordPress 5.X+ block included.
+Insert styled call-out boxes into your posts, simply and securely.
+Encourage readers to share your content on X.com.

 == Description ==

-= The most popular Click To Tweet Plugin for WordPress (by a mile), for good reason. =
+= The most popular Click To Tweet Plugin for WordPress (by a mile), for good reason.
+Want your WordPress-to-X sharing, but easier? =

-Create tweetable content for your readers, using a simple shortcode or Gutenberg block.
-Readers are encouraged to tweet out both a quote, and a link to your content.
+Make it dead-simple for your readers to share your content on X, using a simple shortcode or Gutenberg block.
+Readers are encouraged to share a quote, and a link to your content.

 * [Add Premium Styles](http://benlikes.us/bcttps "Premium Styles add-on") with just a few clicks.
 * Using the shortcode method in the classic editor?
 See our [Power User Guide](http://benlikes.us/7r "power user guide") for all the tricks (remove or change the "via," make links nofollow, change the callback URL, and more!).